Skip to main content

 This intergenerational graphic novel tells the story of Pedro and his family, mostly focusing on their trip to pick up Pedro's grandfather in Mexico to live with the family in the U.S. Pedro's parents are "100% authentic Mexican" since they were born and lived up to adulthood in Mexico.
 The 5 oldest siblings in his family are "Somewhat American" having been born in Mexico before moving to the U.S. as kids, and the youngest 4 siblings (including Pedro) are "Somewhat Mexican" having been born and raised in the U.S. This creates complicated feelings about identity and belonging among Pedro and his siblings.
 As he hears the story of his abuelo, a Revolutionary War hero, he begins to connect with his Mexican heritage in a new way.
 In addition to a nuanced story of identity, you'll also love the road trip hijinks you learn about throughout the way (queue listening to Shipoopi from The Music Man on repeat for days on end because all of your other tapes are stolen!)

-New York : Union Square Kids, 2024.
+New York: Union Square Kids, 2024.
 Comic.
 123 pages.

 This comic is based on Mei Yu's experience as a child of moving from China to Canada with her family and her stuffed cat Meiow.
-Although Mei is initially excited for the country full of new experiences, she quickly becomes overwhelmed with having to learn a new language, go to a new school, and eat foods that are completely unfamiliar to her.
+Although Mei is initially excited for a country full of new experiences, she quickly becomes overwhelmed with having to learn a new language, go to a new school, and eat foods that are completely unfamiliar to her.
 Yu does a great job of showing the language barrier, and simply illustrates the emotions of feeling out of place in new surroundings.

 By Jay Jay Patton

-New York, NY : Graphix, an imprint of Scholastic: Kaepernick Publishing, 2024.
+New York: Graphix, an imprint of Scholastic: Kaepernick Publishing, 2024.
 121 pages.

 Nine-year-old Jay Jay's dad is coming home, not from a work trip or vacation, but from prison where he's been for as long as Jay Jay can remember.
 Even though she doesn't remember her dad ever living with them and she's only ever visited him in person twice, they did write letters back and forth.
 Communication in prison is complicated and sometimes takes weeks or months to exchange messages.
 While incarcerated, her father earned his computer science degree, so after his release Jay Jay and her father decide to create an app that will help families stay in touch with each other while a family member is incarcerated.